ocloobuilds/ocloobuilds/README.md

 I am not that into events.

 I have attended a handful of events in my life.
 I realise the experience for me can take a lot of effort about the human experience to get a ticket.
 You will need to interact with more than enough people to get a ticket.
 I am picking inspiration from LEGO and IKEA (no! don't own any of them now) to build a ticketing experience.
 I want to put the Do-It-Yourself (DIY) into ticketing.
 I hope it works out, [www.passtens.com](http://www.passtens.com "www.passtens.com") will launch in 2025.

-### I Can Write Also

-Out of the busy of technical stuff, I do indulge in other subjects as well.
-Yes, I have ever taken the time to write a better imagination of [James Cameron's Way of Water](https://ocloowrites.medium.com/rethinking-avatar-2-the-way-of-my-treatment-895a2ef259a6 "James Cameron's Way of Water").
-I have some [content on Medium](https://medium.com/@ocloowrites "content on Medium").
-I will be topping up with more soon.
-I am open to columnist opportunities for newspapers or a magazines.